Policies and Procedures

-UCB Online and the noticeboard are an important part of your communication link throughout your time with us.
-Check UCB Online and the noticeboard twice a day to see if anything has changed or if we need to contact you urgently.
+Canvas @ UCB and the noticeboard are an important part of your communication link throughout your time with us.
+Check Canvas and the noticeboard twice a day to see if anything has changed or if we need to contact you urgently.

 NB.
 The noticeboard is not for personal use.
 Personal notices and advertisements will be removed.